Jan200101/Explosive-Bot/README.md

 Explosive-Bot is designed to run standart discord.py scripts or addons and python modules which extend the usability of the bot and scripts.

-The repository includes a Module to allow the loading of [Red-Discordbot V3](https://github.com/Cog-Creators/Red-DiscordBot/tree/V3/develop) scripts which duo to its huge feature set is not compatible with vanilla discord.py

 ## Requirements

 To run Explosive-Bot only discord.py 1.0.0a and Python 3.6 or greater is required